parallelchain-io/parallelchain-docs/docs/cli/references.md

 **Returns**

-_Returns the gas usage of a block_
+_Returns the gas usage of a block._
 <details>
   <summary>Example Output</summary>
+    The output array contains gas usage value representing period of &lt;WINDOW_SIZE&gt; seconds.
+The starting time for period is scheduled by every &lt;STEP_SIZE&gt; seconds.
+The lenght of the array varies depends on the input.
     ```bash
-    // COMING SOON
+    Your value [0, 0, 5057700, 44200, 44200, 44200, 44200]
     ```
 </details>